Kaktushose/jda-commands/wiki/docs/interactions/commands.md

 You can also [register your own type adapters](../middlewares/typeadapter.md).

 #### OptionType
-The parameters will automatically be mapped to the best fitting <net.dv8tion.jda.api.interactions.commands.OptionType>, defaulting to <net.dv8tion.jda.api.interactions.commands.OptionType#STRING>.
+The parameters will automatically be mapped to the best fitting <OptionType>, defaulting to <OptionType#STRING>.
 You can override this mapping by using the
 <com.github.kaktushose.jda.commands.annotations.interactions.Param> annotation.
 ```java
 @Command("ban")